mirceaulinic/mirceaulinic.github.io/_posts/2018-09-26-network-automation-at-scale.md

 fulfils the requirements.
 If you have another approach and you are happy to share it with the community, please do write about it, or contact me to discuss and I would gladly add it here.

+PS: I have started writing this blog post a few months ago, and in the meanwhile I think I finally found a way to manage your network infrastructure without even having Minions -- with some limitations, yet with many goodies Salt has to offer, including, of course, the event-driven infrastructure.
+I will soon have a dedicated post exploring this possibility!